HL7/fhir-shorthand/input/pagecontent/index.md

 In this example, the root Observation is inferred from the context and not a formal part of the path.
 In this way, it differs from the path element in StructureDefinitions.

-> **NOTE:** It is not possible to cross reference boundaries when profiling (except for slice discriminators, which may `resolve()` references).
+> **Note:** It is not possible to cross reference boundaries when profiling (except for slice discriminators, which may `resolve()` references).
 This means that when a path gets to a Reference, that path cannot be nested any further.
 For example, if Procedure has a subject, and subject is Reference(Patient) which has a gender property, then `Procedure.subject` is a valid path, but `Procedure.subject.gender` is not, because it crosses into the Patient reference.

 ##### Array Property Paths